 Piloting Drake Music’s new ‘Inclusion & Music Tech in Practice’ training, it seems that many attendees are in the above situation.

-I look around the room, see a wealth of talented practitioners, and know that after half a dozen or so sessions, the vast majority will have dropped into the flow of this work, adapted some of their existing approaches and processes, adopted some new ones, and generally be having a wonderful time.
+I look around the room, see a wealth of talented practitioners, and know that after half a dozen or so sessions the vast majority will have dropped into the flow of this work, adapted some of their existing approaches and processes, adopted some new ones, and generally be having a wonderful time.

-But, there are also approaches and techniques that work particularly well in inclusive settings.
+However, there are also approaches and techniques that work particularly well in inclusive settings.
 Below are two fundamental approaches that most of us do anyway/become obvious pretty quickly, but are nevertheless worth stating, followed by some more specific tips.

 Please do add your own in the comments.